 …which is just one of the boxes recently donated to our shop last week…the remnants of what was once another comic book store’s stock.
-The previous owners tired of these multiple boxes of comics and toys occupying space in their storage, and thus they now occupy space in our
+The previous owners tired of these multiple boxes of comics and toys occupying space in their storage, and thus they now occupy space in our storage.

 Well, okay, not all of the boxes.
 The acquisition of any large collection usually results in a small percentage of the received items being desirable, usable items, and the greater portion mostly being stuff like this.
 The jury is still out on how much of this collection will be of use to us, since we’re still going through it.
 My first pass through resulted in about half of the comics going straight to the bargain bins — so long, Brigade! — while we’re still going through the other half which is just on the threshold of possibly being sellable items.
 It’s mostly late ’80s – mid ’90s material, but there are plenty of Valiant titles, Amazing Spider-Man issues, some Deadpool, and other goodies that are in enough demand to warrant some double-checking prior to consigning them to bargain-box purgatory.